 The UTLX fleet grew with time as a result of acquisitions.
 Here is a 1958-repainted 8,000 gallon tank, photographed in 1964:

 These cars were used for commodities beyond oil and other fuels.
-For example, Globe Soap of Cincinnati, Ohio purchased the cars.
-While in today’s world it is hard to imagine soap products as a tank car commodity traveling by rail, remember that the combination of manufacturing and packaging practices, as well as pre-truck era, both contributed to tank cars being used for more than just oil-related commodities at that time in our nation’s history.
-General American was proud to help design custom tank cars for their many customers, including Globe Soap.
+For example, Dunbar Molasses of New Orleans, Louisiana purchased the cars.
+Molasses was a common 8000 gallon tank car commodity even if it “sounds” unusual!
+It was a core ingredient in foodstuffs, animal feed, vinegar, citric acid, etc. While in today’s world it is hard to imagine molasses as a tank car commodity traveling by rail, remember that the combination of manufacturing and packaging practices, as well as pre-truck era, both contributed to tank cars being used for more than just oil-related commodities at that time in our nation’s history (and molasses today is still a common rail tank car commodity).
+General American was proud to help design custom tank cars for their many customers, including Dunbar Molasses.

-Between UTLX, Deep Rock, and other schemes to come in future releases, think of this as the first large-scale production tank car of consequence.
+Between UTLX, Union Starch and Refining, and other schemes to come in future releases, think of this as the first large-scale production tank car of consequence.
 The GATC 1917-design prototypes were the most prolific tank cars built during this period and were found everywhere from 1917 to roughly 1970.

 Available paint schemes are listed at right, and you can click on the images to see more photos and order!
-Prototype images for each scheme are available by clicking as well, mixed in with the model images.
+Prototype images for each scheme are available there as well, mixed in with the model images.